-"Methodist Notes" (6 - CW, RS, and WO) - rummage sale of the Ladies' Aid Society
+"Methodist Notes" (6 - CW, RS, and WO) - rummage sale of the Ladies' Aid Society article on a contract Clayton Hamilton signed with the (then) Goldwyn Company described him as a "dramatic critic and playwright."
+From "Shakespeare on the Lot,"

-"Clayton Hamilton Speaks at College" (6 - AC and SC) - M. Clayton Hamilton was to speak on "The Graceful Art of Leaving Shakespeare Alone" at the Friends' Meeting House.
+"Clayton Hamilton Speaks at College" (6 - AC and SC) - M. Clayton Hamilton198 was to speak on "The Graceful Art of Leaving Shakespeare Alone" at the Friends' Meeting House.